FalsePublicEnemy/Node-Red-multichannel-bot/README.md

 =======-----==============-----==============-----==============-----==============-----=======

 Short description:
-Bot(for ShoeMarket) with autorisation and sync between two messengers(Viber and Telegram).
+Bot(for ShoeMarket) with autorization and sync between two messengers(Viber and Telegram).
 Made not for commerce.

 Requirements:
 node-red-node-sqlite - sqlite node to work with Database